pavangoudk/terraform_learnings/az104-part1.md

 ### ### Azure Policy

-# - - - Motivation: cloud is self-service (no human “ops approval gate”), so policy provides guardrails.
+-Motivation: cloud is self-service (no human “ops approval gate”), so policy provides guardrails.
 - Policy basics:
 - A **definition** has conditions + an **effect**.
 - Example: allowed locations policy with effect **Deny** if location isn’t in allowed list (and not “global”).